-Generally, on September 5, 1978, the Coastal Commission issued an exclusion guideline for the "Repair, Maintenance, and Utility Hook-Up Exclusions from (Coastal Development) Permit Requirements" pursuant to Public Resources Code Section 30610(ed) and (ef) that identifies categories (types) of development activities related to repair, maintenance, and utility connections that do not require a coastal development permit, unless otherwise specified.
+Generally, on September 5, 1978, the Coastal Commission issued an exclusion guideline for "Repair, Maintenance, and Utility Hook-Up Exclusions from (Coastal Development) Permit Requirements" pursuant to Public Resources Code Section 30610(d) and (f) that identifies categories (types) of development activities related to repair, maintenance, and utility connections that do not require a coastal development permit, unless otherwise specified.
 Appendix 9 reproduces this exclusion guideline.
-Other general exceptions to the coastal development permit requirements have been set forth by the Coastal Commission at Title 14, California Code of Regulations [A] Section 13250 (additions-improvements to existing to single-family residences), [A] Sections 13200-132108 (vested development rights), [A] Sections 13211-13213 (permits granted pursuant to the 1972 Coastal Zone Conservation Act), and [A] Sections 13240-13249 (eategories of development categorical exclusions), and [A] Sections 13136-13144 (emergency permits).
+Other coastal development permit requirements have been set forth by the Coastal Commission at Title 14, California Code of Regulations Section 13250 (improvements to existing single-family residences), Sections 13200-13208 (vested development rights), and Sections 13240-13249 (categorical exclusions).